-2.1.4.
+2.1.2.4.
 Caching

 The EPN and Active Collection mechanisms both have the ability to make use of caching provided by infinispan.
-When running the server in clustered mode (i.e. with standalone-full-ha.xml).

-First step is to uncomment the infinispan.container property in the overlord-rtgov.properties file and set it to the JNDI name of the cache container (java:jboss/infinispan/container/rtgov in the example below).
-This property represents the default cache container to be used by EPN and Active Collection Source configurations that do not explicitly provide a container JNDI name.
+When running the server in clustered mode (i.e. with standalone-full-ha.xml), the server provides a default clustered cache container, which is referenced in the infinispan.container property in the overlord-rtgov.properties file.
+Simply uncomment this property to enable the EPN and Active Collection Source configurations that do not explicitly provide a container JNDI name, to make use of this default clustered cache container.

-The next step is to create the cache container configuration, and the specific caches, under the infinispan subsystem in the standalone-full-ha.xml file.
-As an example, the following cache entry for the "Principals" cache has been defined, for use with the Policy Enforcement examples:
+However, to make sure the individual named caches are clustered correctly, it is necessary to add an entry for each cache into the standalone-full-ha.xml file.
+As an example, the following cache entry for the "Principals" cache has been defined, for use with the Policy Enforcement example: